 - Let the cookies cool for 5 minutes on the trays, and then use a thin metal spatula to transfer them to a wire rack to finish cooling completely.

 For the Frosting:

 - Use a handheld electric mixer to beat together all ingredients until smooth and creamy.

 - If desired, add food coloring to the frosting.
 It’s easy to add too much coloring, so start off by adding just a tiny drop at a time and mixing it in well to see the color before you add more.

 - Frost the cookies once they’re cool.
 Before the frosting sets, add sprinkles if desired.

-- Store these cookies in an airtight container at room temperature for up to 1 week.
+- Storage: Store these cookies in an airtight container at room temperature for up to 1 week.
 Let the frosting harden before stacking or storing these cookies.